PDC World Darts Championship: Webcasting

-The PDC world championship events are now broadcast on www.livepdc.tv which shows the events live, highlights and also classic matches.
+The PDC world championship events are now broadcast on video.pdc.tv which shows the events live, highlights and also classic matches.
 This website is a subscription only viewing and is limited to certain territorial restrictions.

 Video games

 The PDC have worked with various video game developers since 2006 to create a number of darts-themed titles based on the World Darts Championship tournament.

 Their first game PDC World Championship Darts was developed by Mere Mortals for the PlayStation 2 and PC.
 The second game in the series was PDC World Championship Darts 2008 developed by Mere Mortals for the PlayStation 2, PC, PlayStation Portable, Wii and Xbox 360.
 A year later Rebellion Developments took over development of the series, releasing PDC World Championship Darts 2009 for the Wii and Nintendo DS.

 The most recent PDC World Darts Championship console game to be released was PDC World Championship Darts Pro Tour a darts video game for the PlayStation 3, Wii and Xbox 360.
 This game is the most comprehensive of the series featuring ten professional players and five official PDC tournaments including the PDC World Grand Prix, Las Vegas Desert Classic, PDC UK Open and the Holland Open.

 In 2021 the PDC collaborated with Blueprint Gaming to develop PDC World Darts Championship, an officially licensed slots game available to play on mobile devices and PC, the game was released in February 2021.